Incoming PhD Handbook

 - Remember to take time for yourself – work out, relax, have fun

-Learn from your advisor’s research and other career experiences.
+- Learn from your advisor’s research and other career experiences.
 Remember that they too went through graduate school and passed through similar hurdles and stress factors.
 They have a wealth of research experience and a proven pattern for success.
 Learn all you can from both research and non-research perspectives.
 Ask questions.
 If they are good at multi-tasking and managing time, observe and emulate.
-If they are good communicators, take notes on what works for them and try things out.
+Take notes on what works for them and try things out.
+At the same time, your advisers when through their graduate program, possibly decades ago – so what worked for them may not be what works for you or the present moment.

 Your Academic Advisor